 And then I got pregnant with my first – surprise! – and then I become a stay-at-home mom.
 When I began having a stay-at-home-mom identity crisis, I suddenly cared how having a big fat hole in my resume was going to look to future employers.

-Now, four years later, I’m not worried one iota about my resume.
+Now, six years later, I’m not worried one iota about my resume.
 I’m not worried about what it says I did or didn’t do.
 Or that it doesn’t show awards or promotions or accomplishments.
 I’m not worried because after four years of being a stay at home mom I am very confident of two things…

 Being at home with small kids is dang hard work.